 - Implement an SEO campaign for Baidu, the most used search engine to show your credibility

-- Implement SEM campaign to reach first page on Baidu
+- Implement SEM campaign to reach the first page on Baidu

 - Build your notoriety with PR and press releases via magazines like Bébé or Milk Enfant